aws-samples/serverless-patterns/sam-dotnet-durablefunction-expenseapproval/README.md

 # AWS Lambda Durable Function — Expense Approval (Human Interaction / Wait for Event)

-This sample demonstrates how to build an expense approval workflow using **AWS Lambda Durable Functions** for .NET with **AWS SAM**.
+This sample demonstrates how to build an expense approval workflow using **AWS Lambda durable functions** for .NET with **AWS SAM**.
 The workflow submits an expense report, pauses execution to wait for a manager's approval via an external callback, then proceeds with reimbursement or rejection.

 ## Architecture